codevakure/LibreChat/README.md

   - Built-in Moderation, and Token spend tools

 - ⚙️ **Configuration & Deployment**:
+  - Choose your preferred database: MongoDB or PostgreSQL support with full feature parity
   - Configure Proxy, Reverse Proxy, Docker, & many Deployment options
   - Use completely local or deploy on the cloud